IMPORTANCE OF REPLICA SAMPLES

 2. When the condition of a surface or a crack

-be carefully and thoroughly removed from the surface so as not to react with
+be carefully and thoroughly removed from the surface so as not to react with the silicone rubber used in making the replica.

-3. With exacting microstructures, surfaces or
+3. With exacting microstructures, surfaces, or

 cracks, the cleaning medium shall be additionally rinsed and, as circumstances